Cyclone Garance: Réunion

-Rainfall, trajectory and damage by Garance in La Réunion.

 Ahead of the cyclone, schools were closed in Réunion on the afternoon of 26 February, with a red alert being raised at 19:00 Réunion time the next day.
 A higher alert – the purple alert – was then issued in Réunion on 28 February as the cyclone neared the island.

 At least four people were killed in Réunion due to the cyclone, while two others were reported missing.
 Garance also left 42% of the island's customers without power.

 Cyclone Garance brought extreme weather conditions, with winds gusting to 214 km/h, torrential rainfall, and severe flooding across the islands.
 The destruction has been immense, affecting infrastructure, homes, and essential services.
 In addition, over a thousand people have been displaced from their homes and are currently being housed in emergency shelters.

 Mauritius

 Schools were closed for two days due to the bad weather in Mauritius.
 Sir Seewoosagur Ramgoolam International Airport was temporarily closed due to these weather conditions.

 The cyclone caused adverse weather conditions on the island.
 High swell warnings were issued, with waves reaching 5 to 7 meters in the open sea, increasing the risk of coastal flooding, particularly on the north and west coasts.